J4s0nZhang/TaskTohsaka/README.md

 # Task:Tohsaka

 Task:Tohsaka is a collection of automation/ analysis tools for the mobile game Fate Grand/Order.
-Works on both Mac and Windows.
-Requires the [BlueStacks](https://www.bluestacks.com/) emulator since specific instructions are emulator specific.
+Works primarily on Windows.
+Requires the [BlueStacks](https://www.bluestacks.com/) emulator since certain inputs are emulator specific.
 This is a personal project to automate farming during lottery events, and created in a way to prevent account banning due to 3rd party software being used.
-All scripts in this repo have no interactions with FGO itself, and thus cannot be traced.
+All scripts in this repo mimick player inputs externally, and thus cannot be traced.

 The features of this repo include: